 Once you’ve drafted a solid visitor policy, make sure your employees are familiar with it.
 You don’t want to risk a security breach because someone unwittingly props open a side door or invites someone into a secure area without authorization.
 Training and education will ensure that all of your staff members know the right procedures, thereby minimizing security risks and helping visitor interactions run smoothly.

-What should employees do if they see an unescorted guest, or a visitor in a restricted area?
+What should employees do if they see an unescorted visitor in a restricted area?
 How about if they see a fellow employee violating the visitor policy?
 Having a clear set of guidelines in place can help eliminate confusion and keep your office safe.
 Your visitor policy may also include an outline of consequences for violation.

 Don’t forget to create a welcoming experience for your guests